EazyReal/SynNLI/MNLI/src_gmn/DEV_STAGES.md

         - torch.sparse.Tensor.to_dense() as tf.scatter_nd
     - 2020/8/21, can actually use pytorch_scatter, pytorch_sparse...
 - allennlp train can work with my modules
+- advanced training with tensorboard, optimizer, shedelur settings by looking at source

 # (Now) State 3 - Train A HGNN model (het graph embedding w/o interaction)